Dodge County Court Records

 - Date of birth

-Search results display case summaries, lists of parties, case type descriptions, and a limited chronological record of court events.
-WCCA does not display confidential records, sealed filings, or documents that have been restricted by statute or court order.
+Search results show case summaries, party names, case type descriptions, and a chronological record of court events.
+WCCA does not display confidential records, sealed filings, or documents restricted by statute or court order.

 In-Person Requests

-Individuals may visit the Dodge County Clerk of Courts to view paper or electronic case files.
+You can also visit the Dodge County Clerk of Courts to review paper or electronic case files.
 Public access computers are available in the office for looking up case numbers.
-If the case number is unknown and staff must conduct a search, a $5.00 search fee applies under Wis.
-Stat. § 814.61(11).
+If you don't have a case number and staff must conduct a search for you, a $5.00 search fee applies under Wis.
+Stat.
+814.61(11).

 Dodge County Clerk of Courts